dupdob/RAFTiNG/ReadMe.md

  * Nodes configuration is consistent; especially, the list of known nodes is the same for all nodes.
  * Persistence is atomic: current implementation assumes that corruption cannot happen: information is available and correct or is missing.
  * Middleware
+  * order of messages is guaranteed between any two points, but messages may be lost.
+  * messages can be send to self.
+Note that this may be implemented at the API level.
-  * assumption is that the middleware is hacking safe
+  * assumption is that the middleware is hacking safe.
   * it does not need to provide intrisic request reply support.
   * it may or may not provide early failure detection (think TCP RST signal).